Franklin Mieuli

 Franklin Mieuli (/ˈmjuːli/ MEW-lee; September 14, 1920 – April 25, 2010) was a San Francisco Bay Area radio and television producer who was best known as the principal owner of the San Francisco / Golden State Warriors from 1962 to 1986.
 The pinnacle of his 24 years with the franchise was its National Basketball Association (NBA) Championship in 1975.
 He was also a minority shareholder in both the San Francisco 49ers and Giants.

 An eccentric personality, Mieuli eschewed formal attire and conservative grooming in favor of a casual wardrobe and his ever-present full beard and deerstalker.
 His preferred mode of transportation was the motorcycle.

+Mieuli died in Oakland, California at age 89 due to natural causes.